Main Menu

-On Thursday, April 24th, the Washingtonville High School Project Lead the Way Engineering class had the exciting opportunity to visit the United States Military Academy at West Point during its annual Research Symposium.
+Washingtonville High School students enrolled in the Project Lead the Way engineering class and the Science Research program had the exciting opportunity to attend the United States Military Academy at West Point during its annual Research Symposium on Thursday, April 24.

 “It was a great experience for the students of our Research Program to see higher-level research, hear the Cadets present and take in the atmosphere of a poster conference,” said Principal Brian Connolly.
 “The reciprocal interaction was very valuable and unique for our students.
 This trip was the embodiment of our district's Pillars of Excellence: Student Experience, Academic Excellence, and Community Connection.”